Wardrobe of Anne of Denmark: England

 Anne of Denmark, c.
 1614, by Marcus Gheeraerts the Younger, RCT.

 Anne of Denmark at Oatlands with an African servant, 1617, by Paul van Somer.

 Anne of Denmark by Paul van Somer, Nationalmuseum.

 At the Union of the Crowns in 1603, James became King of England.
+He travelled to England first.
+Anne of Denmark remained in Scotland and had a miscarriage at Stirling Castle.
+James wrote to her that she should not wear mourning clothes for Elizabeth I. Anne's preparations for leaving Scotland included a meeting on 4 May 1603 with the Earl of Linlithgow (who looked after Princess Elizabeth), Adam Newton (the tutor of Prince Henry), and Alexander Wilson, a tailor who made clothes for the royal children.
+They made an inventory or schedule of what clothes needed to be made in the next ten days before the journey.

 There are indications that Anne changed her style to that of the English court by having some clothes altered.
 Fabrics were sent to her from England and new clothes were made for her household.
+The merchant Baptist Hicks provided velvet, cloth of gold and silver, grosgrain, tabine, tissue, sarcenet, taffeta, and satin.
 Some of Anne's gowns were "opened up" and enlarged into a "new fashion" with matching fabric.
 The change may have resulted in gowns suitable to be worn with a larger farthingale.

-James (who travelled to England first) sent some of Elizabeth's jewels to Anne with an English hairdresser, Blanche Swansted.
+King James (who had travelled to England first) sent some of Elizabeth's jewels to Anne with an English hairdresser, Blanche Swansted.
 Giovanni Carlo Scaramelli, a Venetian diplomat, wrote that Anne of Denmark had given away her jewels, costume, and wall-hangings to her ladies remaining in Scotland, and would find six thousand gowns in Elizabeth's wardrobe which were being adjusted for her.
+John Chamberlain wrote that Elizabeth left "a well stored jewell house and a rich wardrobe of more than 2000 gownes with all things els answerable".

 Dudley Carleton wrote that the new queen "giveth great contentment to the world in her fashion and courteous behaviour", and had a "comely personage and an extraordinary grace in her fashion".
 She had done her face "some wrong" by sunburn from not wearing a mask or visard during her journey to Windsor Castle.
 When the Spanish ambassador Juan Fernández de Velasco y Tovar, 5th Duke of Frías, arrived in August 1604 to negotiate the Treaty of London, Anne and her companions wore black masks while observing from a barge on the Thames.
 Even though their boat had no royal insignia, the Spaniards had no difficulty recognising them.

 James and Anne were crowned at Westminster on 25 July 1603.
 Audrey Walsingham had been sent to meet Anne at Berwick-upon-Tweed and was appointed a lady of the bedchamber, and after the coronation she was made Mistress of the Robes.
-George Abercromby, a Scottish knight, was gentleman of the Queen's robes.

-Anne of Denmark's master tailor and yeoman of the robes was James Duncan, a Scot with Aberdeenshire connections.
-The court and royal households moved locations several times to avoid the plague that year, and "James Duncan's man" carried gowns from Winchester (where Anne had staged a masque) to Nonsuch and Oatlands for Princess Elizabeth and her companions.
+Records show that another of her new bedchamber ladies Bridget Markham bought dress accessories for her, such as lace, fringes, ribbons, and ordered embroidered waistcoats.